+Using the Single Edge to shave your legs or another body part?
+Check out our Tips for Shaving Legs.
 And don't hesitate to reach out to us if you need any help.
 We love hearing from our customers!

 The Single Edge uses a very sharp blade that is effective at mowing down the thickest beard out there.
 There's no need to press on the razor while using it.
 Think of shaving as sweeping or slicing the hair off your face - allow the weight of the razor to do the work for you!

-If you're struggling with irritation or nicks while using The Single Edge, there's a strong chance you are applying too much pressure on the razor.
+If you're struggling with irritation or nicks while using The Single Edge, there's a strong chance you are applying too much pressure on the razor, or you're holding it at the wrong angle.
 And if you're not getting a close enough shave, pressing will only make things worse.
-Take a look at Patrick's #1 tip in this quick, 60 second video:
+Let up!

 What you do to prepare your skin for the shave it's about to take on is essential for the best shave possible.
 Even if your skin isn't sensitive upfront, shaving takes a hefty toll on everyone's skin.
 This is why it's important to not only have good aftershave lined up, but also to do and use the best to get your skin and hairs ready.